-The LGB act as a ‘critical friend’ to the school, asking challenging questions about performance and using their skills and experience to support the school in addressing it's aims.
-They are involved in creating and developing a strategic plan for the school, setting and agreeing its objectives, and monitoring and evaluating its success by focusing on progress and outcomes.
+The School Standards Committee (SSC) act as a ‘critical friend’ to the school, asking challenging questions about performance and using their skills and experience to support the school in addressing it's aims.
+They are involved in creating and developing a strategic plan for the school, setting and agreeing objectives, and monitoring and evaluating success by focusing on progress and outcomes.
 Each Governor has their own area of responsibility but they work collectively to support the school.

-Governors attend regular meetings, make visits to the school and are frequently in contact with us to ensure that successes are celebrated and areas of concern acted upon.
+Governors attend regular meetings, make visits and contacts with the school and communicate frequently with us to ensure that successes are celebrated and areas of concern acted upon.

 If you wish to contact the Local Governing Body please do so via the school office.